-The floors in the images above are perfect for a workshop.
+The floors in the images below are perfect for a .
 Not only are they easy on the eyes, but they’re also easy to clean and easy on your feet.
-By choosing the right flooring material, you’re improving the safety of your shop while also increasing your pride in your space.
+By choosing the right flooring material, you’re improving the safety of your shop while also increasing your pride in your .
 This means you’re more likely to keep it neat and organized while also being more likely to enjoy the time you spend in it.

-Wood and vinyl both make excellent surfaces to work on but epoxy is by far the best.
+surface. and vinyl both make excellent surfaces to work on, but epoxy is by far the best.
 Several companies now make epoxies that coat your floor in one seamless application and these floors offer some great benefits.
-An epoxy floor will cut down on the amount of dust that concrete floor actually generates.
-By coating the floor, it seals that concrete dust below.
+An epoxy floor will cut down on the amount of dust that a concrete floor actually generates.
+Coating the floor seals the concrete dust below.
 Also, spills and sawdust are extremely easy to clean up.
-Epoxy is also far more durable than floor paint, making it an ideal workshop surface.
+Epoxy is also far more durable than floor paint, making it an ideal

 Garage Workshop FAQs

 Do I need additional electrical power run to my garage workshop for my power tools?

 For standard tools, your household 120v current should suit you just fine.
 However, if you find yourself running back to the house to reset breakers quite often, you can consider having an electrician install an additional panel in your garage.
 Also, if you plan to purchase heavy-duty tools that require 220v power, you’ll probably need to have an electrician come in and run that for you as well.